Friday, October 6, 2023

 (i) The question was so easy that everyone could answer it.
 (Change into a simple sentence)

-Ans:- The question was too easy to answer.
+Ans: The question was too easy for everyone to answer.

 (ii) A friend in need is a friend indeed.
 (Change into a complex sentence)

-Ans:- A friend who is in need is the friend indeed.
+Ans: A friend who helps in need is a friend indeed.

 (iii) Pollution is one of the most severe threats to our beautiful planet.
 (Change into a compound sentence)